yeuchi/Dictation/README.md

 ![screen shot 2018-01-07 at 2 24 26 pm](https://user-images.githubusercontent.com/1282659/34653776-a7139062-f3b6-11e7-98b3-cdad1f862deb.png)
 ![screen shot 2018-01-07 at 2 24 41 pm](https://user-images.githubusercontent.com/1282659/34653771-9d18f7a0-f3b6-11e7-975a-9b9a76b41f69.png)

-Rotation is NOT handled in this application which maybe a good thing if you want to start-over.
+Rotation is NOT handled in this application which maybe a good thing if you seek the 'clear' button.
 ASCII text file storage of the dictation content is available.

 ![screen shot 2018-01-07 at 2 24 47 pm](https://user-images.githubusercontent.com/1282659/34653772-9e86ef7a-f3b6-11e7-9e35-4f6321baad84.png)